electricimp/QL720NW/README.md

 ### writeBarcode(*data[, config]*)

 The *writeBarcode()* method specifies a barcode to be printed.
-It has one required parameter, *data*, which is a integer or string value.
+It has one required parameter, *data*, which is an integer or string value.
 It also has one optional parameter, *config*, which takes a table of configuration parameters.

 #### Configuration Table